jbakse/site_builder/docs/2019/syllabus.md

 ### Materials and Supplies
 Please bring your laptop, a notebook, a sketchbook, and black pen, a red pen, and a pencil to each class.

+### Email
+I will send official announcements regarding the class via new school email.
+You should check and read your email frequently and respond promptly.

 ### Office Hours
 By appointment.
 Email to arrange.